Mr3ENTLEY/HomeHub/README.md

 # HomeHub

-Home Hub is a Node.js application built on the Express framework.
-It serves as a local server to host your personal household dashboard, providing an intuitive interface for managing and accessing various household resources and information efficiently.
+HomeHub is a powerful Node.js application built with the Express framework, designed to provide a centralized, user-friendly dashboard for managing and monitoring various household systems.
+Acting as a local server, HomeHub integrates seamlessly with smart home devices, lighting controls, and task management tools, offering real-time updates and intuitive interaction.
+With features like brightness and color control for Philips Hue lights, a task tracking module, and a customizable interface, HomeHub enables efficient organization and control of your household resources, all from a single, accessible location.